Architectural propaganda: China

 Journalist Joshua Kurlantzick writes that China has been engaging in a "charm offensive" in the 21st century to improve relations with many other countries, especially in the developing world.
 Kurlantzick contends that the Chinese government has leveraged the construction of large works of architecture abroad to better its standing with these countries.
 He also criticizes many of these projects, such as large-sized buildings and government ministries, as white-elephant projects.
 Kurlantzick cites examples of Chinese-led construction in Mozambique and East Timor as examples.

 The Great Wall of China in May 2007 with many tourists and the PRC Flag.

 Mexican drug cartels

 Mexican drug cartels have used architecture as part of their overall propaganda campaign.
 Large houses called "narco mansions or narco castillos (drug mansions or castles)" are becoming an increasingly common feature of the recent drug conflicts in Mexico.
-To overwhelm and sway over local populaces and potential rivals, these demonstrations of wealth and power are built at least partly for their psychological value.
+To overwhelm and sway local populations and potential rivals, these demonstrations of wealth and power are built at least partly for their psychological value.